What to Know About TMS (Transcranial Magnetic Stimulation) Treatment in Denver and Aurora

 Transcranial magnetic stimulation uses a magnetic field to stimulate nerve cells in parts of the brain that may be underactive in people with depression.
 This stimulation can help restore normal activity and improve mood in some people with treatment-resistant depression.

-No drugs are used as part of the treatment, which is typically done every day for 15 minutes for 4-6 weeks.
+No drugs are used as part of TMS treatment, typically done daily for 15-30 minutes for 4-6 weeks.
 The painless procedure begins with a specialist mapping the specific areas to be stimulated on a cap that you will reuse during your procedure.
 The cap is similar to a swim cap and will be used throughout your treatment.
 Once mapped, the technician uses a magnetic coil that is placed against your head.
 The magnet then delivers the energy pulses to specific parts of the brain where they are needed most.
 These energy pulses help reactivate areas of your brain that depression has made underactive.

-TMS has been approved by the U.S Food and Drug Administration (FDA) for treatment-resistant depression (TRD) or major depressive disorder (MDD).
-This treatment is also used to treat other mental health conditions such as: bipolar disorder, posttraumatic stress disorder (PTSD), obsessive compulsive disorder, and anxiety.
+TMS has been approved by the U.S. Food and Drug Administration (FDA) for treatment-resistant depression (TRD) or major depressive disorder (MDD).
+This treatment is also used to treat other mental health conditions such as bipolar disorder, posttraumatic stress disorder (PTSD), obsessive-compulsive disorder, and anxiety.
+Off-label, it can be used to treat teenage depression safely.
+Read our blog TMS Treatment for Teenage Depression for more information about TMS' safety and efficacy in children.

 Typically, 70% of patients start feeling relief within 2-3 weeks of starting treatment, but results may vary.